Henonicks/Guiding-Light-code/README.md

 The bot is tested in-dev with g++-13 and hosted with clang++-18.
 It is advised to use g++ with the version of at least 13 as it uses coroutines which are unstable on g++-12 and earlier.
 I'm unaware of the coroutines situation with clang++.

 ## Compilation
+The program assumes it's placed inside a directory below the project's root directory.
+So make one:

     mkdir build
     cd build

+Then, generate a Makefile with cmake:

     cmake ..

+You need to run the command above very time a change is made to `CMakeLists.txt`.

+Now you're ready to compile:

     make -j

 If DPP is installed in a different location you can specify the root directory to look in while running cmake